ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 This API is sufficient for simple applications, but falls apart when there are multiple ADC modules available.
 This problem becomes especially noticeable when a user tries to reuse the same procedure for multiple callbacks.

-For example, consider applying a low-pass filter to two different ADC modules
+For example, consider applying a low-pass filter to two different ADC modules:

 ``` c++
 // Here is a small running-average low-pass filter.